 Location: From Beaver, travel southwest on Hwy 21 for 17 miles.
 Turn right into Minersville Park.

 210 miles from Salt Lake City

 235 miles from Las Vegas

 W 112° 49' 44"

 Depth: 44 feet.

-Primary Fish Species: Rainbow trout, cutthroat trout and smallmouth bass.
+Primary Fish Species: Rainbow trout, cutthroat trout, smallmouth bass, wipers.

 Artificial lures and flies only.
 Limit 1 trout over 22 inches.
 All trout 22 inches or smaller must be immediately released.
 Cement outlet channel between dam and spillway pond (approximately 50 feet long) is closed.